-For further questions regarding the MSHN GAIN implementation please refer to the MSHN Website: Provider Requirements \rightarrow Substance Use Disorder \rightarrow GAIN or contact:
+For further questions regarding the MSHN GAIN implementation please refer to the : Provider Requirements → Substance Use Disorder → GAIN or contact:

-Jan Maino, GAIN Implementation Coordinator Jannifer.Maino@midstatehealthnetwork.org 517-252-7673
+Jan Maino, GAIN Implementation Coordinator

 FINANCE AND CLAIMS

 Claims: Please contact the claims department for billing inquiries at claims@midstatehealthnetwork.org.
 Please note for billing issues that require action to services submitted and for submission of Explanation of Benefits documentation, providers should use REMI.